lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/8_Use_Terra.bio_Workflows.md

  - USE bioinformatics tools (GATK, Hail...) in Terra workflows on GCP
  - RUN scalable analysis on GCP without manually configuring Cloud Storage & VMs (or container clusters)
  - READ - [Getting Stated with GATK via Terra Workspaces](https://software.broadinstitute.org/gatk/blog?id=24102)
+ - UNDERSTAND job overhead on GCP using Job Manager tools in Terra

 ### What is this